 One recognised challenge with delivery of the original Sheffield Food Strategy was the lack of consistent governance and accountability to drive progress.
-This has been addressed for the delivery of the revised strategy..
+This has been addressed for the delivery of the revised strategy.

-The Public Health Team in Sheffield City Council will support the co-ordination of the Sheffield Food Strategy.
 The newly established Food and Physical Activity Board will be the accountable partnership board for delivery and future strategic direction of the Sheffield Food Strategy.
 This will also enable us to ensure a combined approach to tackling obesity for example through the synergy developed between the food and physical activity strategies.
 The Sheffield Food Executive Group will involve delivery partners and be responsible for operational delivery of the plan along with wider consideration of food issues in Sheffield.

 Figure 3 below describes the new governance arrangements for the Sheffield Food Strategy.
 The Place Public Health team and Food Executive Group will develop an evaluation framework and an ongoing user involvement strategy to support the food strategy.